Zilliqa Partners With GMEX ZERO13 To Launch Consumer-Focused Carbon Offset Platform

+(MENAFN- ACN NewsWire) Zilliqa partners with GMEX ZERO13 to launch consumer-focused carbon offset platform

-LONDON, UNITED KINGDOM, September 27, 2023 /EINPresswire/ -- Zilliqa, a leading layer-1 blockchain offering high-performance, high-security and low-fee solutions, today announces a partnership with GMEX Group and its initiative ZERO13 , the digital climate fintech aggregation ecosystem, to launch the first-of-its-kind carbon offset platform that will transform the way that retail customers engage with corporate environmental initiatives.
+LONDON, Sept 27, 2023 - (ACN Newswire) - Zilliqa , a leading layer-1 blockchain offering high-performance, high-security and low-fee solutions, today announces a partnership with GMEX Group and its initiative ZERO13 , the digital climate fintech aggregation ecosystem, to launch the first-of-its-kind carbon offset platform that will transform the way that retail customers engage with corporate environmental initiatives.

 Together, Zilliqa Group and GMEX ZERO13 will deliver a cutting-edge platform that uses the blockchain-based currency, EVP, to represent carbon credit offsets.
 When they purchase goods or services, customers of brands partnered with Zilliqa will receive EVP tokens on the Zilliqa blockchain, enabling them to offset their carbon footprint directly through funding various environmental initiatives.